Postgre/Exemples_projets_raspberrypi_ThingsBoard/README.md

 Currently, the repo contains:

-generator/
+generator/<br>
-    A tool to generate traffic to a ThingsBoard server to help learn the platform.
+- A tool to generate traffic to a ThingsBoard server to help learn the platform.
 This will generate device (client) attributes as well as basic telemetry data to give you a starting point.

-Open Warning:
+Open Warning:<br>
     I will do my best to document and test my code, but it is presented here as a "best-effort", and is not to be considered for production use.